 Accelerating Data Mapping and Unification using Fingerprints

-In big data, we try to standardise the column names.
-In order to standardize the column names we use fuzzy match.
-Fuzzy match is applied on metadata of the data.
+In big data, we try to standardize the column names.
+In order to standardize the column names, we use fuzzy match.
+Fuzzy match is applied on metadata.
 But, there is a possibility that we cannot rely entirely on the metadata.
 We have to drill down the data as well.
-In order to standardize the column names and to unify the data into the specific columns, Data fingerprinting becomes significantly important.
+In order to standardize the column names and to unify the data into the specific columns, data fingerprinting becomes significantly important.

 Why is data fingerprinting useful?